Nicole Billingsley, MSW, LGSW, LADC @ 612-636-8132

 Jacob Schuchman Falk, MA, LICSW @ 612-940-2136

 Jacob welcomes clients with an open, warm, and empathic style and places special emphasis on creating a strong therapeutic relationship.
-Recognizing that every individual’s needs are unique, he uses a client-centered approach to empower clients to reach their full potential.
-Clients find this helpful in creating a safe space to explore and process feelings and thoughts that may be difficult to share.
+Recognizing that every individual’s needs are unique, he uses a client-centered approach to empower clients.
+Clients find this helpful in creating a safe space to process feelings and thoughts that may be difficult to share.
 Jacob is an active listener who also will provide thoughtful insight, feedback, and gentle challenge to facilitate desired changes.
 Jacob is comfortable using a wide array of evidence-based therapies - including psychodynamic, motivational interviewing, cognitive behavioral, and mindfulness.
 Jacob has also completed training in Eye Movement Desensitization and Reprocessing (EMDR) - a therapeutic technique that utilizes neuro-scientific research to help the mind heal from trauma and associated thinking and behaviors.

-Jacob has 6 years experience in the mental health field in a variety of settings, including clinic-based and community-based services.
-He specializes in individual therapy to work on issues related to trauma, depression, anxiety, other mood-related disorders, life transitions, and co-occurring substance use issues.
+Jacob has 7 years experience in a variety of settings, including clinic and community-based services.
+He specializes in individual therapy with adults and older adolescents to work on issues related to trauma, depression, anxiety, life transitions, and co-occurring substance use issues.
 Jacob also has extensive experience working with severe and persistent mental illnesses and developmental disabilities, such as Autism Spectrum Disorder.
-Jacob works primarily with adults, but also sees individuals in their late adolescence.
-Jacob brings compassion, empathy, insight, and reflection into every session.

 Mary Brooks, MA, LPC, LADC @ 612-987-6120